1:64 scale

-1:64 scale is a traditional scale for models and miniatures, in which one unit (such as an inch or a centimeter) on the model represents 64 units on the actual object.
-It is also known as "three-sixteenths scale", since 3/16 of an inch represents one foot.
-A human is approximately 1+1/16 in tall in 1:64 scale.
-The scale originated by halving the very common 1:32 scale, which was known as "standard size" in some hobbies.
+The 1:64 scale is a traditional scale for models and miniatures, in which one unit (such as an inch or a centimeter) on the model represents 64 units on the actual object.
+It is also known as the "three-sixteenths scale" since 3/16 of an inch represents one foot.
+An average human is approximately 1+1/16 in tall when represented in 1:64 scale.

+Popularity

+The 1:64 scale originated by halving the common 1:32 scale, which was known as "standard size" in some hobbies.

-This scale became successful because of its relative size in comparison to other toys, the fact that it is a derivative of 1/16 scale, and because they are easily held by small hands.
+This smaller scale became successful because of its relative size in comparison to other toys, the fact that it is a derivative of the 1/16 scale, and because small hands easily hold them.
 The 1/64 scale models will generally have less detail than a 1/16 scale models.
 Moreover, "1/64 coincides with the S scale of model railroading, part of the consideration of why 1/64 became an established size."

-Currently, 1:64 scale is most commonly used for automobile and other vehicle models, but it is also a popular scale for model railroads and toy trains, and has been used for ship models also.
-In addition, 28mm military and fantasy figures are a popular size for tabletop gaming, and they are sometimes scaled out to 1:64, although opinion on the actual scale of 28mm range from 1:48 to 1:64 with 1:56 being the most common.
+Currently, the 1:64 scale is most commonly used for automobiles and other vehicle models.
+It is also a popular scale for model railroads and toy trains and has been used for ship models.
+In addition, 28mm military and fantasy figures are a popular size for tabletop gaming.
+They are sometimes scaled out to 1:64, although opinions on the actual scale of 28mm range from 1:48 to 1:64, with 1:56 being the most common.

 Die-cast vehicles

-Many diecast automobiles and commercial vehicle models for collectors have been made to a strict scale of 1:64.
+Many die-cast automobiles and commercial vehicle models for collectors have been made to a strict scale of 1:64.
 However, for much of the die-cast toy market, 1:64 is only a nominal scale.
 Though collectors and manufacturers loosely describe popular lines of die-casts as 1:64, toy vehicles are usually made to "box scale."
-This means that the size of the model is determined by the size of the standard packaging (formerly a cardstock box, now usually a clear blister-card).
-Models of a 1959 Cadillac and an Austin Mini-Cooper designed to fill up the same packaging space will have very different actual scales, but for the passenger automobiles in many die-cast lines, 1:64 is a reasonable approximation.
+This means that the model's size is determined by the standard packaging size (formerly a cardstock box, now usually a clear blister card).
+Therefore, models of a 1959 Cadillac and an Austin Mini-Cooper designed to fill up the same packaging space will have different actual scales.
+Nevertheless, for passenger automobiles in many die-cast lines, 1:64 is a reasonable approximation.
 Brands of die-cast toys in and around this scale include Hot Wheels, Ertl, GreenLight, Auto World, Code 3, Johnny Lightning, and Jada Toys.

-Outside the USA, brands like Matchbox, Maisto, Siku, Norev, Corgi, Tomica, Autoart, Edocar, Kyosho, Tarmac Works, iscale, Time Model, Make Up, Majorette, Schuco, Welly, among many others, are available in this scale.
+Outside the US, brands like Matchbox, Maisto, Siku Toys, INNO Models, POP RACE, Norev, Corgi, Tomica, Autoart, Edocar, Kyosho, Tarmac Works, iscale, Time Micro, Make Up Models, Majorette, TrueScale Miniatures(MINI GT), LCD Models, Schuco, Welly, CM Model, among many others, are available in this scale.